Jobs After BSc Agriculture: Government, Private & High-Paying Careers

 Govt & Private Jobs After BSc Agriculture

 There are a variety of vacancies in the Government as well as the private sector.
-For Government jobs after BSc Agriculture, you would be required to qualify for certain competitive exams (detailed in the next section).
-However, most of the jobs that you will encounter during the campus placement will be for the private sector.
+For Government jobs after a BSc Agriculture, you would be required to qualify for certain competitive exams (detailed in the next section).
+However, most of the jobs that you will encounter during the campus placement will be in the private sector.

 Job ProfileAverage Salary Per AnnumHighest Salary Per Annum